hortonworks/cloudbreak/docs/azure_cb_ui.md

 - security groups

 When you create a template, Cloudbreak *doesn't make any requests* to AZURE.
-Resources are only created on AZURE after the `Create cluster` button is pushed.
+Resources are only created on AZURE after the `create cluster` button is pushed.
 These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.

 **Manage resources**